eliasstepanik/Pathtracer/README.md

 - `width`, `height`: Dimensions of the output image.
 - `samples`: Number of samples per pixel.
 - `gpu_workload` *(optional)*: Override the automatically detected GPU workload per dispatch.
-If omitted, the renderer estimates a safe workload from your GPU's reported limits.
+If omitted, the renderer estimates a safe workload from your GPU's reported limits and scales down automatically for scenes with many triangles.

 ## Blender Integration